JustasBud/dvmkv2mp4/README.md

 # Enhanced Gpac / MP4Box 2.2.x Fork

 ## Overview
-This repository hosts a fork of Gpac / MP4Box, specifically tuned for the latest 2.2.x versions.
-It includes updated dependencies that have been rigorously tested for compatibility and performance.
+This repository hosts a fork of Gpac / MP4Box, specifically tuned for LG OLED C9 and, latest Gpac / Mp4box 2.2.x versions and ffmpeg 6.x.

 ## Updates and Modifications
 - **Dependencies:** All dependencies have been updated to their latest versions and thoroughly tested for seamless integration.
 - **Removed Feature:** The PGS2SRT functionality has been excluded from this fork.

 ## Compatibility Tests with LG OLED C9 and Plex
-- **Audio Codec Support:**
+- **Codec Support:**
   - **DTS and DTS-HD MA:** Both 5.1 and 7.1 passthrough are supported.
 These codecs are copied directly without any modifications.
   - **DDP 7.1:** Passthrough is mostly functional, though additional testing is in progress.
 - **Work-In-Progress:**
   - **DTS:X and TrueHD:** These are currently not supported for passthrough and are being converted.
 The optimal conversion method is still under consideration.
+For now using eac3 with ffmpeg
   - **HDR10 to Dolby Vision Conversion:** Exploring potential solutions for converting HDR10 to Dolby Vision.
 Current focus is on MadVR's HDRMeasure application for Windows, with ongoing research for a Linux-compatible alternative.

 ## Contribution